jrliv/notes/CSharp/Notes/README.md

     My value is: 10

-If you wanted to use and print the value of the field instead, you could use the <b>this</b> keyword like:
+If you wanted to use and print the value of the field instead, you could use the **this** keyword like:

     void PrintMyValue()
     {